avelino/awesome-go/README.md

 * [go-http-client](https://github.com/bozd4g/go-http-client) - Make http calls simply and easily.
 * [grequests](https://github.com/levigross/grequests) - A Go "clone" of the great and famous Requests library.
 * [heimdall](https://github.com/gojektech/heimdall) - An enchanced http client with retry and hystrix capabilities.
+* [httpc](https://github.com/valord577/httpc) - A customizable and simple HTTP client library.
+Only depend on the stdlib HTTP client.
 * [httpretry](https://github.com/ybbus/httpretry) - Enriches the default go HTTP client with retry functionality.
 * [pester](https://github.com/sethgrid/pester) - Go HTTP client calls with retries, backoff, and concurrency.
 * [request](https://github.com/monaco-io/request) - HTTP client for golang.
 If you have experience about axios or requests, you will love it.
 No 3rd dependency.